Please help us save the Shore Thing Legacy Forest and the Elwha River Watershed from more extractive logging!

 - Host a presentation in the community.

-- Tell 5 friends/neighbors about the Shore Thing Timber Sale & pass on the actions info
+- Tell 5 friends/neighbors about the “By a Whisker” timber sale & pass on the actions info

 5. Contact your Representatives